NeuralEnsemble/pype9/README.rst

 Documentation
 =============
-Pype9 documentation can be viewed at http://pype9.readthedocs.io/latest (or the the reST source files in <pype9-repo-dir>/doc/sources).
+Pype9 documentation can be viewed at http://pype9.readthedocs.io/latest.

 Installation